yasarshaikh/SF-bench/docs/LEADERBOARD.md

 | - | *More results pending* | -% | - | -% | -% | -% | -% | -% | -% | -% |

 *\* Apex and Flow tasks failed due to scratch org creation issues (being fixed)*

+### Known Issues

+**Claude Opus 4.5 (RouteLLM)**: 0% pass rate - All tasks failed due to corrupt patch generation.
+This is a known issue with RouteLLM provider where generated patches are malformed and cannot be applied.
+Evaluation completed but no valid results.

 > **Note**: Functional Score (0-100) is calculated using weighted validation: Deploy(10%) + Unit Tests(20%) + Functional(50%) + Bulk(10%) + No Tweaks(10%).
 See [VALIDATION_METHODOLOGY.md](./VALIDATION_METHODOLOGY.md) for details.